 Section 11.1.
-Definition and Purpose
+Definition and Purpose.

-- (A) The prompt presentation, adjustment and/or answering of grievances is in the interest of sound relations between employees and the City.
-The prompt and fair disposition of grievances involves important and equal obligations and responsibilities on the part of representatives of each party to protect and preserve the grievance procedure as an orderly means of resolving grievances. - (B) A "grievance" is defined as a complaint arising under and during the term of this Contract raised by an employee or the Union against the City alleging that there has been a violation, misinterpretation or misapplication of an express written provision of this Contract.
+(A) The prompt presentation, adjustment and/or answering of grievances is in the interest of sound relations between employees and the City.
+The prompt and fair disposition of grievances involves important and equal obligations and responsibilities on the part of representatives of each party to protect and preserve the grievance procedure as an orderly means of resolving grievances.

+(B) A "grievance" is defined as a complaint arising under and during the term of this Contract raised by an employee or the Union against the City alleging that there has been a violation, misinterpretation or misapplication of an express written provision of this Contract.

-- (C) A grievance classified as a "class action grievance" must contain the following: - 1.
-Community of interest shared by two or more employees; and - 2.
-Classification of grieving employees. - 3.
-Identify who will represent the grievance at hearings. - (D) Oral reprimands shall be grievable through Step 1.
+- (C) A grievance classified as a "class action grievance" must contain the following: - (1) A community of interest shared by two or more employees; and - (2) The classification of grieving employees; and - (3) The identity of who will represent the grievants at hearings.

+(D) Oral reprimands shall be grievable through Step 1.
 Written reprimands shall be grievable through Step 2.